News

 Prime Minister Mark Carney is pictured during a meeting with Ukrainian President Volodymyr Zelenskyy, not shown, in Rome, Saturday, May 17, 2025.
 THE CANADIAN PRESS/Adrian Wyld

-Speaking to reporters Sunday in Rome, Carney defended his decision not to present a budget this spring, saying there is little value in rushing the process.
+Speaking to reporters Sunday in Rome, Carney defended his government's decision not to deliver a budget this spring, saying there is little value in rushing the process.

 Carney noted a new session of Parliament begins with a throne speech on May 27, but the House of Commons is due to rise less than a month later.